 It seems buyers are being turned off by too much hype.
 They’re rejecting long-form content with a heavy sales pitch in favor of content that can help them benchmark their strategies and learn about the successes of others in their industry.

-It’s clear that white papers - if you promote them widely and effectively - still have a major role in capturing leads and nurturing prospects through the buying process.
+It’s clear that - if you promote white papers widely and effectively - they still have a major role in capturing leads and nurturing prospects through the buying process.

 4. White papers can be used to educate your channel partners